lornebb/NullAnIon/README.md

 #### First-time user

-1. As a first-time user, I want to quickly and easily navigate around the site to understand what this company does / can do for me without needing to give any credentials.
+1. As a user and as a first-time user, I want to quickly and easily navigate around the site to understand what this company does / can do for me without needing to give any credentials.
-2. As a first-time user, I want to hear examples of work.
+2. As a user and as a first-time user, I want to hear examples of work.
 3. As a first-time user, I want to select a service and follow an easy to use form to customise my order.
-4. As a first-time user, I want to see clear changes to quote price, and transparent pricing so as to not feel slighted on price.
-5. As a first-time user, I want to make sure I create an account before I pay to ensure a relation between order and my account.
+4. As a user and as a first-time user, I want to make sure I create an account before I pay to ensure a relation between order and my account.
-6. As a first-time user, I want to make sure that after I pay, I get a confirmation of payment.
+5. As a user and as a first-time user, I want to make sure that after I pay, I get a confirmation of payment.
-7. As a first-time user, I want to make sure that after I have paid, my files can be uploaded securely.
+6. As a user and as a first-time user, I want to make sure that after I have paid, my files can be uploaded securely to a reputible source.
-8. As a first-time user, I want to have an instant and easy communication process with the engineer working on my material.
+7. As a user and as a first-time user, I want to have an instant and easy communication process with the engineer working on my material over email.

 #### Returning Customer

-1. As a returning customer, I want to be able to log in to an account to see the progress of my order.
+1. As a user and as a returning customer, I want to be able to log in to an account to see the progress of my order.
-2. As a returning customer, I want to be able to easily communicate with my engineer.
+2. As a user and as a returning customer, I want to be able to easily communicate with my engineer.
-3. As a returning customer, I want to only share relevant personal details.
+3. As a user and as a returning customer, I want to only share relevant personal details.
-4. As a returning customer, I want to have my personal details in my account to be private.
+4. As a user and as a returning customer, I want to have my personal details in my account to be private.
-5. As a returning customer, I want to take delivery of versions of my order easily.
+5. As a user and as a returning customer, I want to take delivery of versions of my order easily.
-6. As a returning customer, I want to be able to share notes and suggested edits on versions easliy with the engineer.
+6. As a user and as a returning customer, I want to be able to share notes and suggested edits on versions easliy with the engineer.

 #### Browsing customer

-1. As a browsing customer, I want to be able to look around the site without making an account.
+1. As a user and as a browsing customer, I want to be able to look around the site without making an account.
-2. As a browsing customer, I want to be able to check out the services freely and see how much things would cost without committing to a price.
+2. As a user and as a browsing customer, I want to be able to check out the services freely and see how much things would cost without committing to a price.

 #### Engineer (Super User)

-1. As an engineer, I want to be able to receive an order in an understandable format.
+1. As a user and as an engineer, I want to be able to receive an order in an understandable format.
-2. As an engineer, I want to be able to access the user files to work on as soon as the order opens.
+2. As a user and as an engineer, I want to be able to access the user files to work on as soon as the order opens.
-3. As an engineer, I want to see a clear deadline for an order.
+3. As a user and as an engineer, I want to see a clear deadline for an order.
-4. As an engineer, I want to see reference text and links from the customer.
+4. As a user and as an engineer, I want to see reference text and links from the customer.
-5. As an engineer, I want to know what format the customer is expecting their order to come back in.
+5. As a user and as an engineer, I want to know what format the customer is expecting their order to come back in.
-6. As an engineer, I want to be able to communicate directly with the customer.
+6. As a user and as an engineer, I want to be able to communicate directly with the customer.
-7. As an engineer, I want to be able to upload versions to the customer.
+7. As a user and as an engineer, I want to be able to upload versions to the customer.
-8. as an engineer, I want to be able to mark an order as completed/fulfilled.
+8. As a user and as an engineer, I want to be able to mark an order as completed/fulfilled.

 [Back to Top](##Contents)